 The proposed reforms and changes in Bill 148 will do no harm to reputable businesses operating in a fair and legal way.

 Card-based union certification will, in the bill’s proposals, be extended in a very small way: to workplaces in which the workforce is mobile.
 Examples might include cleaners and security guards.
 If your employees work from a fixed location, this proposal does not apply to you.
 For example, most franchisors and franchisees are not affected by this proposal.

-Similarly, the proposal to move Ontario’s minimum wage from its current $11.40 per hour to $14.00 per hour at the start of 2018, and to $15.00 per hour at the start of 2019 also affects few of western Mississauga’s employers and work forces, most of which pay (and are paid) more than the minimum wage.
+Ontario’s minimum wage moves from its current $11.60 per hour to $14.00 per hour at the start of 2018, and to $15.00 per hour at the start of 2019.
+It affects few of western Mississauga’s employers and work forces, most of which pay (and are paid) more than the minimum wage.
 Ontario-wide, however, the proportion of the work force paid just the minimum wage has grown in the past decade.
 Moreover, outside Ontario, competing jurisdictions have caught up with, or are close to, Ontario’s minimum wage.

 Getting at the ‘bad actors’

 In practical terms, Bill 148 level the proverbial playing field.
 Local businesses that operate in a lawful, ethical and transparent way, and pay their people fairly will feel little, if any, impact from Bill 148.
 Such businesses rightfully complain about competitors who pay workers cash under the table; compensate workers at the minimum wage and no more; cut corners on safety; misuse unpaid internships to get value for nothing; farm out workers through temp agencies to avoid benefits and similar practices.
 It is this latter group of ‘bad actor’ employers who will feel the impact of the proposals in Bill 148.

 Businesses operating within the law, treating their people well, and paying a fair and living wage will find their competitive position improved within Ontario, and unchanged outside Ontario.